Slow dynamics from a nested hierarchy of frozen states: Nested hierarchy of frozen states

-{\bf \em Nested hierarchy of frozen states.} Due to kinetic constraints in $H_{{\rm F}\!,n}$, each truncation $H^{(k)}$ of the effective Hamiltonian possesses a set of computational-basis eigenstates referred to as \emph{frozen states}~\footnote{Since we demand the states to be product states in the computational basis, they are also the eigenstates of the local density $h^{(k)}_j$, where $H^{(k)}=\sum_{j=1}^L h^{(k)}_j$.}:
+Due to kinetic constraints in $H_{{\rm F}\!,n}$, each truncation $H^{(k)}$ of the effective Hamiltonian possesses a set of computational-basis eigenstates referred to as \emph{frozen states}\footnote{Since we demand the frozen states to be product states in the computational basis, they are also the eigenstates of the local density $h^{(k)}_j$, where $H^{(k)}=\sum_{j=1}^L h^{(k)}_j$.}:

 From the way they are defined, such states do not depend on $\Delta$.
 Since $H^{(k+1)}=H^{(k)}+\Delta^{-k} H_{{\rm F}\!,k}$, according to Eq.~\eqref{eq:truncations}, $H^{(k+1)}$ contains both the constrained hopping terms of $H_{{\rm F}\!,k}$, as well as those already present within the lower-order truncation $H^{(k)}$.
 Higher-order truncations may allow for hopping processes within spin configurations that were frozen by the lower-order truncations.
 As a result $\mathcal{C}_{k+1}\subseteq\mathcal{C}_k$: only those frozen states of $H^{(k)}$ that remain eigenstates in the presence of additional constrained hopping processes described by $H_{{\rm F}\!,k}$ are also frozen states of $H^{(k+1)}$.
 Frozen states can therefore be classified within a {\em nested hierarchy} of sets